fearlessfrog/MSFS_Universal_Announcer/generated.md

 # Generated Announcements

+> ⚠️ **EXPERIMENTAL FEATURE** ⚠️
+>
+> 🧪 This is an **advanced, experimental feature** that I'm releasing early for feedback and ideas.
+>
+> 🔬 While fully functional, it may have unexpected behaviors or limitations.
+Your feedback will help shape its development!
+>
+> 💡 **Pro tip**: If you're new to the app, consider getting familiar with the basic features first.

+## TL;DR Summary

+🎯 **Use free Azure TTS to generate fully compatible sound files for this app using your flight info**

 ## Why This Feature is Amazing

-The Generated TTS feature revolutionizes your flight simulation experience by providing:
+The Generated TTS feature is pretty next because:

 - **Always Tailored**: You get announcements specifically tailored to your airline, no matter what aircraft or route you're flying
 - **Local Language Support**: Announcements can be in your local language, just like real-life airline operations
 - **Fully Customizable**: Edit announcements to say exactly what you want, incorporating real flight context and details
-- **Cost-Effective**: Azure's free tier provides 8 hours of audio generation a month, and since clips are saved as reusable .ogg files in proper sound pack format, you only pay for what you actually need
+- **Cost-Effective**: Azure's free tier provides 8 hours of audio generation a month, and since these short clips are saved as reusable .ogg files in proper sound pack format, it's unlikely you'll need to pay for anything.

 ### Getting Started with Azure
 To use this feature, you'll need to set up an Azure Text-to-Speech API key.
 I've found two excellent step-by-step guides that walk you through the entire process: